antmicro/rowhammer-tester/docs/source/setup.md

 1. Determine the MAC address for the USB network adapter:
    * Run `sudo lshw -class network -short` to get the list of all network interfaces
    * Check which of the devices uses the r8152 driver by running `sudo ethtool -i <device>`
-   * Display the link information for the device running `sudo ip link show <device>` and look for the mac address next to the `link/ether` field.
+   * Display the link information for the device running `sudo ip link show <device>` and look for the mac address next to the `link/ether` field
 1. Configure the USB network adapter to appear as network device `fpga0` using systemd
    * Create `/etc/systemd/network/10-fpga0.link` with the following contents:
+   * Display the link information for the device running `sudo ip link show <device>` and look for the mac address next to the `link/ether` field
     ```sh
     [Match]
     # Set this to the MAC address of the USB network adapter